 - Bar Stools

 Cast aluminum is completely solid, not hollow like extruded aluminum.
 The best part of cast aluminum & aluminum patio bar stools is that they do not rust, they're very easy to clean and they don't require a lot of maintenance.
 Cast aluminum is sturdy enough to survive the elements and light enough to be easily moved.

 Wicker furniture is a great option depending on your style.
-Quality wicker furniture is made of resin, which is weather resistant, easy to clean, does not absorb moisture, and does not split or crack.
+Quality wicker furniture is made of resin, which is weather-resistant, easy to clean, does not absorb moisture, and does not split or crack.
 Wicker patio bar stools are in style (especially if you like boho chic) and come in many finishes and styles to match your patio.

 Many wood patio bar stools come in teak or shorea wood.
 Wood, of course, is a classic.
 It suits just about any style and has the beauty of a natural grain which other materials don't have.
-Teak is the most popular type of wood furniture because it is naturally resistant to warping, splintering, bug infestation, rotting and all outdoor elements due to its high oil content.
+Teak is the most popular type of wood furniture because it is naturally resistant to warping, splintering, bug infestation, rotting, and all outdoor elements due to its high oil content.
 (Fun fact: Maybe the best part about teak is that it will naturally age to a beautiful silver/gray if left untreated.)

 We can't have an article about outdoor kitchen accessories without mentioning the one that has gained serious popularity in recent years - pizza ovens.
-They've gained popularity in recent years thanks in large part to their quick cook times, cooking versatility, and ease of use.
-Outdoor pizza ovens are not only relatively easy to install, but can also fit seamlessly into the existing design of your outdoor kitchen.
+They've gained popularity in recent years thanks in large part to their quick cooking times, cooking versatility, and ease of use.
+Outdoor pizza ovens are not only relatively easy to install but can also fit seamlessly into the existing design of your outdoor kitchen.

 Put a twist on classic BBQ by hosting your friends and treating them to a dinner at your own pizzeria!

 Types of Pizza Oven: